-Anesthesia errors: If too large or too small a dosage of anesthesia is administered to a
+If too large or too small a dosage of anesthesia is administered to a patient

-patient it can cause serious health issues.
-Patients may also be subject
+it can cause serious health issues.
+Patients may also be subject to allergic

-to allergic reactions when given anesthesia; if your medical records noted
+reactions when given anesthesia; if your medical records noted an anesthesia

-an anesthesia allergy and you were given it anyway, you may have grounds
+allergy and you were given it anyway, you may have grounds for a lawsuit.

-Surgical errors: Surgical errors may include a procedure being performed on the wrong
+Surgical errors may include a procedure being performed on the wrong part

-part of the body or the wrong patient entirely.
-Other examples include
+of the body or the wrong patient entirely.
+Other examples include a surgeon

-a surgeon accidentally cutting open a nerve during a procedure or leaving
+accidentally cutting open a nerve during a procedure or leaving a piece

 health issues that stay with them for life.
 Birth injuries can harm the